Mikkel Aaland: Memoir and travel work

 In a diversion from photography instruction, Aaland published The Sword of Heaven: A Five Continent Odyssey to Save the World (1999), detailing the six years he spent traveling around the world documenting a peace project initiated by survivors of Hiroshima and led by a Shinto priest.
 During this time, Aaland dropped brick-sized pieces of a holy Shinto Sword of Heaven into bodies of water around the world to form a protective ring of kami.

 Aaland's most recent book, The River in My Backyard, is an illustrated memoir exploring his family history, the murder of his father, and his pilgrimage to Mount Kailash.

 In 1984, Wired sent Aaland to Paris to interview filmmaker Chris Marker.
 The interview was later published as the cover story of Digital Creativity.
 Following the interview, the two became friends and correspondents.
 Aaland is currently working on a project that will honor Marker.

 Sweat bathing

 Aaland, as the author of Sweat: The Illustrated History and Description of the Finnish Sauna, Russian Bania, Islamic Hammam, Japanese Mushi-buro, Mexican Temescal, and American Indian & Eskimo Sweat Lodge, is recognized as an authority for sweat bathing.
 In 2014, Aaland organized the Perfect Sweat Summit in San Francisco, bringing together 50 international experts on sweat bathing.

-Aaland is currently filming a travel documentary series, Perfect Sweat, which combines his career-long interests in photography, travel, and sweat bathing.
-The documentary series is an exploration of bathing traditions around the world and revisits the topic of his 1978 book Sweat.
+Aaland is co-host of the travel documentary series, Perfect Sweat, which combines his career-long interests in photography, travel, and sweat bathing.
+The seven-episode documentary series is an exploration of bathing traditions around the world and revisits the topic of his 1978 book Sweat.

+He is also an honorary member of the International Sauna Association (ISA) and the British Sauna Society and a co-founder and board member of the Norwegian Sauna Association (Badstulaug).

+Philanthropy

+As the president of the International Sauna Aid Foundation, Aaland helped bring mobile saunas to Ukraine, aiding communities affected by war.
+He also set up saunas for first responders during the January 2025 Southern California wildfires.